Amwaj Islands

-Amwaj Islands (جزر أمواج; transliterated: Juzur Amwaj) are a group of man-made islands, located in the Persian Gulf to the northeast of Bahrain, near the coast of Muharraq island.
+Amwaj Islands (جزر أمواج; transliterated: Juzur Amwaj) are a group of man-made islands, located in the Persian Gulf to the northeast of Bahrain, off the north coast of Muharraq Island.
 They lie 10.5 km northeast of the capital, Manama, on Bahrain Island.

 Geography

-Amwaj Islands have an area of 4.31 km2.
+The nine islands of Amwaj Islands have a combined area of 4.31 km2.

 The Amwaj Islands were reclaimed from the relatively shallow seas to the northeast of Muharraq Island, which is the northernmost island in the Kingdom of Bahrain.